jblakley/ScannerEKSQS/README.md

 ```

 May go without saying but you can't build and deploy before creating and you can't deploy before building once.
+Deleting and halting are standalone -- they execute and then exit.
+Use the scale option to restart a cluster from a stop or to change the number of nodes and pods in your cluster.

 Once you've run the quickstart all the way through, run: